 - The BAC limit for adults that are 21 and older is 0.08%.

-- According to the Texas Department of Safety, the state has a zero-tolerance rule that applies to minors and adults under 21.
-Here, if you are younger than 21 and have any detectable levels of alcohol in your system, you can face a DUI charge.
+- According to the Texas Department of Safety, the state has a zero-tolerance rule for minors and adults under 21.
+If you are younger than 21 and have any detectable levels of alcohol in your system, you can face a DUI charge.

 To arrest you, law enforcement only needs probable cause to believe you have lost the normal use of your physical or mental faculties.